PennyLaneAI/pennylane/doc/introduction/data.rst

     >>> H2_dataset[0].hf_state
     [1 1 0 0 0 0 0 0]

-Since the loaded data items are compatible with PennyLane whenever possible, so we can use them directly in PennyLane worflow as follows:
+The loaded data items are compatible with PennyLane whenever possible.
+We can therefore use them directly in PennyLane workflow as follows:

 .. code-block:: python